 This is an assisted braking resistor made by Edelrid.
-It is a device that increase the friction on the rope to slow down the climber when falling and gives the belayer more control in braking and lowering.
-It is used primarily for lead climbing attached directly to the rope and clip in to the first bolt.
+It is a device that increases the friction on the rope to slow down the climber when falling and gives the belayer more control in braking and lowering.
+It is used primarily for lead climbing attached directly to the rope and clip into the first bolt.
 If interested to know more about the Ohm, please read “Edelrid Ohm Assisted Braking Resistor Review“.

-Regardless of any tools you will be using to assist with the belaying as a lightweight belayer, I recommend knowing the fundamental of belaying which includes being alert, create good belaying habits and have a solid stance.
+Regardless of any tools, you use to assist with the belaying as a lightweight belayer, I recommend knowing the fundamentals of belaying which includes being alert, create good belaying habits, and have a solid stance.
 The key is to keep practice belaying just like keep climbing.
 It will help build confidence and develop your belaying skills over time.